‘MUL’

 About the author June-Elleni Laine

-Storytelling and music has been central to my work teaching teens and adults world-wide to use the right-side of their brain for the past three decades.
-I believe when I teach using stories it helps the child inside every one of us to understand in ways that feel easy, fun, and memorable.
+Storytelling and music have been central to my work teaching teens and adults worldwide to engage creativity and expand right-brain awareness.
+Over the past three decades, I have found that teaching through story-telling helps the “inner child” in all of us to understand ideas in ways that feel natural, engaging, and memorable.

-My book MUL gives me the opportunity to bring my teaching and storytelling experience to the next generation; inspiring young minds to explore creativity, imagination, and the often-lost power of the right side of our brain.
-I believe my stories will encourage children to think with their whole brain beyond limitations, trust their inner wisdom, and discover the magic that already exists within them.
+My book MUL brings together my teaching and storytelling experience to inspire the next generation to explore creativity, imagination, and the often-overlooked power of the intuitive mind.
+I hope my stories encourage young readers to think more expansively, trust their inner wisdom, and reconnect with the music, creativity and sense of possibility already within them.

 More about my teaching work here